JuanMontreuil08/stock-guru-api/README.md

 sudo systemctl start elasticsearch.service
 ```

-7. Open Firewall ports in GCP (Recommended)
+**Open Firewall ports in GCP (Recommended)**

 Open port 9200 in the [GCP](https://cloud.google.com/?hl=en) firewall

-8. Deploy Cloud SQL in [GCP](https://cloud.google.com/?hl=en)
+**Deploy Cloud SQL in [GCP](https://cloud.google.com/?hl=en)**

- a.
-Access the console
+1. Access the console

- b.
-Create an instance
+2. Create an instance

- c.
-Choose PostgreSQL
+3. Choose PostgreSQL

- d.
-Complete the required fields and create instance
+4. Complete the required fields and create instance

- e.
-Access your instance's configuration
+5. Access your instance's configuration

- f.
-Connections -> networking
+6. Connections -> networking

- g.
-Click ADD A NETWORK.
+7. Click ADD A NETWORK.
 For testing purposes, you can specify 0.0.0.0/0